 That’s truest for Parker himself.
 One of the best qualities of Homecoming is how it allows for a Spider-Man who is still new at this and, consequently, not quite as polished at heroing as his avenging counterparts.
 In the same way that the MCU’s Daredevil was distinct in the throes of combat in how much damage he took from his opponents, the MCU’s Spider-Man stands out for how many mistakes he makes when trying to save the day.
 That lack of perfection is endearing.

 It means an attempt at foiling an ATM robbery can lead to Peter’s favorite bodega getting blasted to kingdom come.
 It means a big attempt to foil the bad guys may require a great deal of help to avoid turning into a complete disaster.
-And it can, just as effectively, mean that despite the advantage of spidey powers, Peter Parker still loses his backpack, fumble considerably when trying to use his Stark-designed supersuit, and even manage to fall flat on his face.
+And it can, just as effectively, mean that despite the advantage of spidey powers, Peter Parker still loses his backpack, fumbles considerably when trying to use his Stark-designed supersuit, and even manages to fall flat on his face.
 The original conception of Spider-Man was as a real teenager, one not nearly as polished or sharp as the Batmen and Supermen of the time.
 Homecoming vindicates that original notion, with a protagonist who is well-meaning but very raw, giving him a palpably different flavor from the other super-powered pugilists of the MCU and beyond.

 To that end, even as director Jon Watts takes care to imbue the film with as much of Robert Downey Jr.’s star wattage as possible, Homecoming is a movie devoted to the notion of its hero as the little guy.
 The script overdoes the “friendly neighborhood Spider-Man” line a bit, but takes the time to depict the teenager-in-tights foiling petty thieves, giving churro-brandishing old ladies directions, and above all, seeing as much value in helping the regular people of New York City as in foiling the latest globe-threatening plot.